xgurnoorkaursidhu/Induction-Report/README.md

 # Day 2 #
-9.30 to 10.30 - English proficiency test for all students 10.30 to 11.30 - Math proficiency test for all students 11.30 to 1pm - Break
+9.30 to 10.30 - English proficiency test for all students

+10.30 to 11.30 - Math proficiency test for all students

+11.30 to 1pm - Break

 1PM to 2 PM - all students go to auditorium for expert  lecture by  Arshdeep Singh on food IMPORTANT INFO ABOUT FOOD HE GIVE:-
 1. Food is vital for physical and mental health
 2. balanced diet prevent disease
-3. Skipping meals  can lead to cravings  and overeating later 2 PM TO 3 PM - buddy4study  team guided students on scholarship opportunities for 1st year 3.30  we leave the college
+3. Skipping meals  can lead to cravings  and overeating later

+2 PM TO 3 PM - buddy4study  team guided students on scholarship opportunities for 1st year.

+3.30  we leave the college .